Doing Business in Algeria

-- Largest cities of Algeria: Oran, Constantine, Annaba, Ghardaia, Tlemcen, Ouargla, Setif...
+- Largest cities in Algeria: Oran, Constantine, Annaba, Ghardaia, Tlemcen, Ouargla, Setif

 - Area: 2 381 741 km²

-- Population of Algeria: 40 millions of people
+- The population of Algeria: 40 millions of people

-- Algeria share borders with Libya, Mauritania, Morocco, Niger, Mali, Tunisia, and Western
+- Algeria shares borders with Libya, Mauritania, Morocco, Niger, Mali, Tunisia, and Western

-- Official language: Arabic.
+- The official language: Arabic.
 French is widely used in business

 - Currency: Algerian dinar (DZD)